Camber angle: Camber in uneven terrain

 Off-road vehicles such as agricultural tractors generally use positive camber.
 In such vehicles, the positive camber angle helps achieve a lower steering effort.
-Also, some single-engined general-aviation aircraft that are primarily meant to operate from unimproved surfaces, such as bush planes and cropdusters, have their taildragger gear's main wheels equipped with positive-cambered main wheels to better handle the deflection of the landing gear, as the aircraft settles on rough, unpaved airstrips.
+Some single-engined general-aviation aircraft that are primarily meant to operate from unimproved surfaces, such as bush planes and cropdusters, also have their taildragger gear's main wheels equipped with positive-cambered main wheels to better handle the deflection of the landing gear, as the aircraft settles on rough, unpaved airstrips.

 Camber wear

-Whenever enough positive or negative camber is applied, the car's tires will wear unevenly.
-This uneven tire-wear caused by camber is known as camber wear.
-A car with enough negative camber will, for the most part, be putting more load on the inside of a car's tire, causing the inside of the tire to wear out quicker than the outside.
-However, a little bit of negative camber actually has the opposite effect and slightly improves tire wear, as during turns the car's weight shifts toward the outside of the outer wheel.
-On a car with zero camber, this puts most of the load on the outside of the tire, causing uneven wear over time.
-Enough positive camber will usually put more load on the outside of the tire, causing the outside to wear out quicker.
-This is one of the main reasons cars do not come with a lot of positive or negative camber from the factory.
+If excessive camber—either positive or negative—is applied, the vehicle's tires will wear unevenly, a condition known as "camber wear".

+A suspension with excessive negative camber places more load on the inboard shoulder of the tire, causing the inboard shoulder to wear out quicker than the outboard shoulder.
+Depending on suspension design, a minor negative camber setting may slightly improve tire wear, as during turns the vehicle's center of gravity shifts toward the outside of the outer wheel.
+On a vehicle with zero camber, this places load on the outboard shoulder of the tire, causing uneven wear over time.
+A small negative camber angle allows this load to be more evenly distributed across the tread.

+Positive camber will generally place more load on the outboard shoulder, causing it to wear more quickly than the inboard shoulder.
+This is among the many reasons vehicles are not typically aligned with extreme positive or negative camber settings from the factory.

 Stance cars

-Negative camber was primarily used in motor sports due to the traction increase around turns.
-However, it eventually became popular to use negative camber in order to be able to lower a car and fit wheels on it which would not normally fit in the fender wells.
+Negative camber was primarily used in motorsports due to the traction increase around turns.
+However, it eventually became popular to use negative camber in order to be able to lower a car and fit wheels onto it which would not normally fit in the fender wells.
 Cars with these modifications eventually were given the name "stance cars".
-It is difficult to pinpoint when exactly this trend began, although it became mainstream in the 1970s with the Bosozoku cars coming out of Japan.
+It is difficult to pinpoint when exactly this trend began, although it became mainstream in the 1970s with the bōsōzoku cars coming out of Japan.
 This trend began with the intent of making street cars look more like race cars by lowering their suspension and adding a little negative camber.
-As time went by, such cars were being customarily lowered more and more, as well as having much more negative camber than before.
-While the stance-car culture has become very popular, it is also somewhat controversial, since the large amounts of negative camber and the small amount of ground clearance such cars are customized to have makes them very unpractical.
-Cars with extreme camber are occasionally the subject of ridicule by other car enthusiasts, with videos of these cars getting stuck on speed bumps being circulated.
+As time went by, such cars were being customarily lowered more and more, as well as having much higher negative camber than before.
+With the growing of stance-car culture, it also attracted criticism, since extreme amounts of negative camber and minimal ground clearance can make these cars impractical.
+Accordingly they sometimes became the subject of ridicule from other car enthusiasts, who enjoyed sharing videos of such cars getting stuck on speed bumps.